 In accordance with Article 40 of the Company's Articles of Association, borrowings shall not exceed 20% of the total assets of the Company.
-The Directors monitor on a daily basis to ensure it meets such requirement.
-The Company did not incur any debts financing, and therefore there is no non-compliance of the restriction on borrowings requirements existed during the two years ended 31 March 2017 and 2016.
+The Directors monitor the debt level on a daily basis to ensure it meets such requirement.
+The Company did not incur any debts financing, and therefore there is no non-compliance of the restriction on borrowings requirements existed during the two years ended 31 March 2018 and 2017.